Token-Modification Adversarial Attacks for Natural Language Processing: A Survey: Introduction

 \section{Introduction}

-Adversarial machine learning investigates how a model can be exploited by an adversary through a carefully crafted \textit{adversarial attack}~\cite{Kurakin2017Adversarial}.
-The majority of adversarial machine learning research has been for image processing, but there has been increasing interest in exploring the natural language processing (NLP) domain.
-Motivated by this recent growth, we survey the recent work in this area and recommend several research directions.
+Adversarial machine learning investigates the susceptibility of machine learning models to manipulations by an adversary through an \textit{adversarial attack}~\citep{Kurakin2017Adversarial}.
+While the majority of adversarial machine learning research has focused on image processing, there has been rapidly increasing interest in the natural language processing (NLP) domain, motivated by the unique challenges and opportunities presented by textual data.
+In this work, we survey the recent advancements in adversarial attacks within the NLP domain.

-An \textit{adversarial example} is an example created by adding a perturbation to an \textit{original example} so that a model processes the original as expected but fails on the adversarial in some prespecified manner.
-As our running example, \cite{Wallace2020Imitation} wish to perturb a document that reads \textit{``Save me it’s over 100°F''} in order to introduce a specific token \textit{22°C} into the output of an English-to-German translation model.
-Their attack algorithm creates the adversarial example by replacing \textit{``100°F''} with \textit{``102°F''}.
-While the model translates the original example correctly as \textit{``Rette mich, es ist über 100°F''}, it now translates the adversarial example as \textit{``Rette mich, es ist über 22°C''}, inadvertently introducing the specific token.
+An \textit{adversarial example} is a carefully crafted instance created by introducing a perturbation to an \textit{original example}.
+This perturbation is designed in such a way that the attacked \textit{victim model} processes the original example as expected but fails on the adversarial example in a manner predetermined by the attacker.
+To illustrate this concept, \citet{Wallace2020Imitation} have aimed to perturb a document reading \textit{``Save me it's over 100F''} to introduce a specific token ``\textit{22C}'' into the output of an English-to-German translation model (see Figure \ref{fig:attack_demo}).
+Their attack algorithm achieved this by replacing \textit{``100F''} with \textit{``102F''}.
+While the model translates the original example correctly as \textit{``Rette mich, es ist über 100F''}, it now translates the adversarial example as \textit{``Rette mich, es ist über 22C''}, thereby introducing the specific token, and in turn, effectively demonstrating the potential potency of adversarial attacks.

 Usually text adversarial examples must also meet a set of constraints.
 For example, one constraint might specify that the semantic meaning of the original example is maintained.
-In this case, \textit{``Save me it’s above 100°F''} would be valid, but not the proposed \textit{``Save me it’s over 102°F''}.
+In this case, \textit{``Save me it's above 100F''} would be valid, but not the proposed \textit{``Save me it's over 102F''}.
 A second constraint might require that the adversarial example appear non-suspicious to a human.
-This rules out \textit{``Save fffffff it's qqqqq over 102°F''}, but our example \textit{``Save me it’s over 102°F''} would pass.
+This rules out \textit{``Save MySeLFFFFF it's xxoverxx 100F''}, but our example \textit{``Save me it’s over 102F''} would pass.